Kyung-Chik Han: Legacy

 Kyung-Chik Han is primarily known for his leadership and humility.
-While Young-nak is no longer the biggest church in South Korea, it is, however, the most prominent Protestant church in the country.
+While Youngnak is no longer the biggest church in South Korea, it is, however, the most prominent Protestant church in the country.
 Like Kyung-Chik Han himself, his church's earliest ministry was primarily to northern defectors and this remains a hallmark of Young-nak church to this day.

+A significant party of his ministry involved humanitarian work with children during the Korean War.
+This was well underway when American evangelical, Robert Pierce, visited South Korea.
+The two worked together to build the foundations of World Vision, the world’s largest humanitarian organisation today.

-When he was awarded a Templeton prize, he sold it and gave the money to charity.
+When he was awarded a Templeton Prize, he sold it and gave the money to charity.
 When he retired he moved to a modest cabin in the mountains and ensured that his sons did not receive the inheritance from his ministry or assume his position as many ministers in Korea do.
 There is a small museum at Young-nak Church in his honour.